Hales leads England to historic T20 win in Pakistan

 The match was England's first in the country for 6,118 days, since a Test and one-day international tour in December 2005.

-No countries toured Pakistan between 2009 and 2015 after an attack by gunmen on the Sri Lanka team bus in 2009, with sides returning sporadically since then.
+No countries toured Pakistan for six years after an attack by gunmen on the Sri Lanka team bus in 2009, with sides returning sporadically since 2015.

 England were due to tour last winter, but withdrew after New Zealand's men abandoned their tour of Pakistan because of a security threat.